Installation and usage instructions

 Installation of ReSiE:

-1. Get a copy: git clone git@github.com:QuaSi-Software/resie.git
+1. Get a copy: git clone https://github.com/QuaSi-Software/resie.git

-2. Switch into project directory: cd /path/to/repo
+2. Switch into the ReSiE root directory: cd /path/to/resie

 3. Start the julia REPL with julia